Burke-Daniel/Aquarius/README.md

-# ECE-5010-Design-Project
+# Aquarius
-Contains the source code for ECE 5010 junior software design project
+Contains the source code for Aquarius, a 2D game engine for the ECE 5010 junior software design project